freeCodeCamp/freeCodeCamp/guide/english/erlang/index.md

 ### Mnesia

-mnesia is a distributed database management system written in Erlang and highly compatible with Erlang processes.
+Mnesia is a distributed database management system written in Erlang and highly compatible with Erlang processes.
 The following are some of the most important and attractive capabilities provided by Mnesia:

 * A relational/object hybrid data model.